Incede/cryptoticket/guide.md

 # Client (React Application)

-A component is the building block of any react app.
 The endpoint is set to `http://localhost:4000` as the server is running at `4000` port.
 To make any request to server `axios` library is used

 ## docker-compose.yml